swatson-phillips/GT-CS-1331/LessonPlans/2021-09-13_LessonPlan.md

 # 1331 Day 9 - 09/13/21 Lesson Plan

 ## Announcements:
 - Expected out of lecture time for this class.
-You should spend another 2 hrs outside of class FOR EACH lecture hour.
+You should spend another **2 hrs outside of class FOR EACH lecture hour**.
 - [Make sure you are getting your weekly COVID Surveillance Test](https://health.gatech.edu/coronavirus/testing/surveillance)
 - Make sure to check the living schedule for updates on topics as we cover material
 - You have 1 "get out of jail free card" this semester where the late penalty on a PE or HW can be waived, just fill out the form.
 This is not an additional extension.

-## Topics: Math, Random, static methods
+## Topics: Math, Random, static methods, Enums, and Coding Conventions
 ### Some useful Classes/Packages
 #### `java.util.Random`
 - A pseudo random number generator.